UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 So here we changed ``x`` on the *class* object, ``C``, and the change showed up in all the instances, ``c1`` and ``c2``.

+Instance attributes are far more common than class attributes.
+After all, the whole point of classes it to have instances with their own data.

 Typical methods
 ---------------